david-youster/really-simple-rss/README.md

 Bookmark icon made by [Smashicons](https://www.flaticon.com/authors/smashicons) from [Flaticon](https://www.flaticon.com) is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/)

-All dark theme icons are modified versions of the above.
+All dark theme icons were modified versions of the above.

 The Really Simple Rss extension is loosely based on the [Sage](http://sagerss.com/) feed reader by Peter Andrews.

-## Contributors

-- avbohemen